Frequently Asked Questions

 16. Can I receive financial aid in addition to scholarships?

-A: Generations College currently offers two year Associate Degrees in Court Reporting, Paralegal Studies, Criminal Justice, and Business Administration.
+A: Generations College currently offers online and campus two-year Associate Degrees in Court Reporting, Paralegal Studies, Criminal Justice, Entrepreneurship, and Business Administration.
 As well as online degree programs for Business Administration and Criminal Justice.

 A: ACT = college code is 1073

 A: A personal essay is not required but recommended.
 Letters of recommendation are not required but recommended as well.
 These can be submitted along with the application to the Admissions office at admissions@Generations.edu.

 A: We are located in downtown Chicago, at 29 East Madison Street, on the second floor of the Historic Heyworth building.
 Generations College is near the South Shore, Illinois Central, Rock Island, Milwaukee Road, Burlington, and Northwestern trains.
 In addition, we are close to the CTA Madison/Wabash stop.